sinch/docs/docs/conversation/conversation-channel-support/conversation-mms.md

 ###### Media Messages

 MMS supports media messages natively.
-The content of the media message will be validated when sending messages, and checked against the recommendations for MMS messages listed in the [MMS documentation](https://developers.sinch.com/docs/mms-bestpractices)
+The content of the media message will be validated when sending messages, and checked against the recommendations for MMS messages listed in the [MMS documentation](https://developers.sinch.com/docs/mms-bestpractices) if you use the [MMS_STRICT_VALIDATION](doc:conversation-channel-properties) flag.

 ---